Or so a pious tradition has it.

 Without the Resurrection Effect, there is really no explaining why there was a winning side – the Christian side – for Constantine the Great to choose.
 That effect, as Prof. Wright puts it, begins with, and is incomprehensible without, the first Christians’ conviction that “Jesus of Nazareth was raised bodily to a new sort of life, three days after his execution.”

 Recognizing that does not, of course, convince everyone.
 Nor does it end the mystery of Easter.
 The first Christians, like Christians today, cannot fully comprehend resurrected life: the life depicted in the Gospels of a transphysical body that can eat, drink and be touched but that also appears and disappears, unbothered by obstacles like doors and distance.

 Is it a Delusion?

 However important the role of sociological factors in explaining why Christianity carried the day, there also was that curious and inexplicable joy that marked the early Christians, even as they were being marched off to execution.

 Was that joy simply delusion?
 Denial?

-Perhaps it was the Easter Effect – the joy of people who had become convinced that they were witnesses to something inexplicable but nonetheless true.
+Perhaps it was the Resurrection Effect – the joy of people who had become convinced that they were witnesses to something inexplicable but nonetheless true.
 Something that gave a superabundance of meaning to life and that erased the fear of death.
 Something that had to be shared.
 Something with which to change the world.